FernVR/battleships-game/README.md

 screenshot of DEPLOYED lighthouse test
 ## Bugs
 ### Fixed Bugs

 ### Known Bugs
+* One of my biggest issues was getting the input validations correct, I tried many different ways of executing the code which all had small issues.
+I solved this with a try and except statement, but would like to find a better way to write the row input values without having a list.
+For the column input section I have BOARD_ROW_TO_COLUMNS_MAP.keys() which makes it adjustible to the grid size, as opposed to the list of letters.
+I couldn't get it to work on the row input another way without spending too much time.

+* During the game, if a user inputs the same inputs twice, the user is notified, but the computer still takes a turn when the user essentially loses a turn.
+I tried a few different ways to change the play_game function, or creating other functions to solve this issue but it would throw errors with the input validation and I couldn't figure out a way to fix this.
+I decided to not decrement the user turn here but would like to find a way to prevent the computer from taking a turn here.

 # Deployment
 The game is designed to be played locally in a terminal environment.
 It can be run by executing the Python script run.py.